• Skip to primary navigation

 Cutco knives boast razor-sharp edges for effortless precision.

-Meanwhile, Wusthof knives have high-quality stainless steel blades with a meticulous sharpening process for long-lasting sharpness.
+Meanwhile, Wusthof knives have high-quality stainless steel blades with a careful sharpening process for long-lasting sharpness.

-Plus, both brands offer different blade edges like serrated or straight.
+Plus, both brands offer different blade edges like serrated or straight - and for a closer look at slicing performance, compare the Granton vs straight-edge comparison for slicing.

 So, whichever you choose - Cutco precision or Wusthof's durability - you'll get sharp and reliable knife blades.